 Since joining HAE, Kathleen has also expanded her practice to include pursuing relief for employees victimized by illegal conduct in the workplace, whether it be for wage and hour claims, discrimination, harassment or a host of other improper practices.

 Kathleen started her law career in 1993 at the United States Securities and Exchange Commission’s Pacific Regional Office in Los Angeles, where she investigated and prosecuted complex securities fraud and insider trading actions, including securing a $22 million securities fraud judgment in favor of the SEC.
-In 1997, she joined Milberg Weiss Bershad Hynes & Lerach LLP (later Coughlin Stoia) in Los Angeles and later moved to the firm’s San Diego office, where she served as a partner from 2002 to 2009.
+In 1997, she joined Milberg Weiss Bershad Hynes & Lerach LLP (later Coughlin Stoia) in Los Angeles and served as a partner in the firm’s San Diego office from 2002 to 2009.
 During her 12 years at the firm, she practiced in all areas of securities class and derivative litigation, and settled numerous actions for both monetary recoveries and sweeping corporate governance improvements.

 Kathleen was also one of the first attorneys at Coughlin Stoia to handle the litigation of the consolidated securities class action ultimately known as In re HealthSouth Corp.
 Sec.
 Litig., which action settled (in stages) after years of litigation for a combined recovery of approximately $671 million.